Working with Scenarios

 Add a new HMI Enumeration

-HMI Enumerations, which are utilized across all projects, are catalogued here.
-To introduce a new HMI Enumeration, click on the "New HMI enumeration" button:
+HMI Enumerations, which are utilized across the entire project, are listed here.
+To introduce a new HMI Enumeration, select the "HMI enumerations" tab in the Resources modal, and click on the "+ New" button:

 The creation and customization of your new enumeration are facilitated through the following pop-up: